jotorpe/jotorpe.github.io/_pages/about.md

     <p>Spain/France</p>
     <p>University of Granada</p>

+posts: true
-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: falsetrue # includes a list of papers marked as "selected={true}"
 social: false # true  # includes social icons at the bottom of the page
 ---